google/jax-cfd/README.md

 for computational fluid dynamics.
 It is implemented in [JAX](https://github.com/google/jax).

-To learn more about our general approach, read our paper [Machine learning accelerated computational fluid dynamics](https://arxiv.org/abs/2102.01010).
+To learn more about our general approach, read our paper [Machine learning accelerated computational fluid dynamics](https://www.pnas.org/content/118/21/e2101784118)
+(PNAS 2021).

 ## Getting started